-It’s too easy to retreat into echo chambers that reinforce our own opinions.
+It’s easy to retreat into echo chambers that reinforce our own opinions.

 K Street Coaching® believes we must address head-on ideas that unsettle us.
 The Moral Compass Executive Seminar series facilitates uncomfortable conversations using literary, historical and philosophical texts as our focus.

-All readings in this series are selected for impact and brevity to fit our manic Washington schedules.
+All readings in this series are selected for impact and brevity to fit our busy Washington schedules.
 Seminars take place at 1875 K Street NW.

 Register now for free: